 In the university’s vision of teaching and learning, the active student is in the end responsible for his/her own learning process.
 It is the responsibility of the staff to provide optimal support for the student.

-Applications are invited for 15 PhD positions (“Early Stage Researchers”) to be funded by the Marie-Sklodowska-Curie Innovative Training Network within the Horizon 2020 Programme of the European Commission.
-CHARMING is the “European Training ...
+Applications are invited for 15 PhD positions (“Early Stage Researchers”) to be funded by the Marie-Skłodowska-Curie Innovative Training Network “PETER – Pan-European Training, Research and Education Network on Electromagnetic Risk ...